2008 Noida double murder case: Discovery of Aarushi's body

 According to the Talwars, by this time, Rajesh also woke up.
 He entered the living room and saw a near-empty Scotch whisky bottle on the dining table, which surprised him.
-He asked Nupur who had kept the bottle there, and then alarmed, asked her to check Aarushi's room.
+He asked Nupur who had kept the bottle there, and then, alarmed, asked her to check Aarushi's room.
 Aarushi's room had a self-locking door, and it would generally be locked.
 It could be opened only from inside or from outside with a key.
 But the couple found it unlocked on that morning.
 When they entered the room, they saw Aarushi's dead body lying on her bed.
 Rajesh started screaming, while Nupur remained silent (due to shock, according to her).

 Meanwhile, Bharati returned to the outermost gate: she pushed it, and it opened without the key.
 She found that the middle door was latched, but not locked.
 She opened the latch and walked in.
 When she entered the apartment, she saw Rajesh and Nupur crying.
 Nupur asked her to come inside Aarushi's room.
 Bharati stood at the entrance of the room, as Nupur walked inside.
 Aarushi's body lay on her bed; it was covered with a flannel blanket.
 Nupur pulled the blanket, and Bharati saw that Aarushi's throat was slit.
 Both the parents blamed Hemraj Banjade for Aarushi's murder in front of the maid.
 Bharati walked out of the apartment to inform the neighbours.
 She returned to the house and asked the Talwars if they wanted her to do the daily household chores.
-When they said "No", she moved on to work in other households.
+When they said no, she moved on to work in other households.

 The Talwars called their family and friends.
 Puneesh Rai Tandon, a neighbour who lived one floor below the Talwars, asked the Jalvayu Vihar security guard Virendra Singh to inform the police.
 By the time the police arrived, there were 15 people in the living room and 5-6 people in the Talwars' bedroom; only Aarushi's room was vacant.
 The crime scene had been "completely trampled upon".
-The story of a murder in an affluent neighbourhood also attracted many mediapersons, who gathered around the house by 8 am.
+The story of a murder in an affluent neighbourhood also attracted media attention, with personnel gathered around the house by 8 am.